 “Tell me, what is it you plan to do with your one wild and precious life?”— Mary Oliver

 Her lifelong role model has been her older sister.
-In addition to encouraging her academic endeavors and inspiring Francesca with her own achievements, she motivates Francesca to be as kind, passionate, and hardworking as she is.
-A lover of cappuccinos, cats and conversations that go on for hours, you can find her outside of the Medusa in a coffee shop writing in a pretty journal.
+A lover of cappuccinos, cats and conversations that go on for hours, you can find Francesca outside of the Medusa in a coffeeshop writing in a pretty journal.